 - 6. For a developing residential subdivision, the building must be located on an approved lot intended to be occupied by a dwelling unit, except for facilities located in recreational buildings.
 For all residential developments, the building must be located to comply with applicable district dimensional standards. - 7.
 The building used for the sales office is either constructed and intended for ultimate residential use as part of the residential development or a temporary modular office unit.
 If a temporary modular office unit is constructed, the following additional conditions shall be met: - a.
 The modular office unit must be placed on a proper foundation, as recommended by the manufacturer. - b.
-Skirting and natural planting shrubs shall be installed around all sides of the modular office unit in accordance with the following: - Skirting shall consist of any weatherproof material providing a visual barrier between the underside of the modular office unit and the stand; and - ii.
-All natural shrubs shall be evergreen, a minimum of 36 inches tall, space as specified in N.C.
-Gen. Stat.
-20-37.6.
+Skirting and natural planting shrubs shall be installed around all sides of the modular office unit in accordance with the following: - i.
+Skirting shall consist of any weatherproof material providing a visual barrier between the underside of the modular office unit and the stand; and - ii.
+All natural shrubs shall be evergreen, a minimum of 36 inches tall, and planted 5 foot on center, but no one side shall have less than 2 plants. - c.
+At the end of the maximum time period allowed for this use, the property owner shall remove the temporary modular office unit, the foundation and all other physical structures such that natural plant materials shall solely occupy the lot until such time that a permanent use allowed within the district is established.